FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 }
 ```

-By doing this, you are giving all users the ability to become aware of new conent on the page and handling the focus accordingly.
+By doing this, you are giving all users the ability to become aware of new content on the page and handling the focus accordingly.

 ### Add Skip to Main Content link

-Adding a _Skip to Main Content_ link will allow users to focus on this when new route is loaded.
+Adding a _Skip to Main Content_ link will allow users to focus on this when the new route is loaded.
 They can choose to navigate the site from the beginning or skip to main content.

 Lets add this to the header in App.vue: